Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 ### Terraform

-Terraform is an infrastructure as code tool that lets you build, change,
+Terraform is a Infrastructure as Code Tool that lets you build, change,
 and version cloud and on-prem resources safely and efficiently.
 With the help opf terraform, we will create the create the infrastructure
-we need on GCP for this project.
+For this Project we need on GCP resources.
 We will create
    - GC Bucket
    - Big Query Dataset